open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ##### Exponential Histogram Aggregation: Support a minimum and maximum scale

-The implementation MUST maintain reasonable minimum and maximum scale parameters, values that the automatic scale parameter will not exceed.
+The implementation MUST maintain reasonable minimum and maximum scale parameters that the automatic scale parameter will not exceed.

 ##### Exponential Histogram Aggregation: Use the maximum scale for single measurements